Fence line reclaimed near Crivitz, WI

 - • Buckthorn, honeysuckle, poplar saplings

-- • Brush and small trees (typically 4–6" diameter)
+- • Brush and small trees (commonly 4–6" diameter)

-- • Drainage ditch edges
+- • Field edges and overgrown pasture

 Limitations:

-- • Large trees require different equipment
+- • Large trees require a different approach

-- • Hidden wire can damage the mulcher
+- • Hidden wire can damage the mulcher (must be removed/flagged)

 Critical: Old Wire and Fencing